kmacdonald06/language-translator/getting-started.md

 {{site.data.keyword.languagetranslatorshort}} has specialized models for news, conversational, and patent domains.
 When you specify `source` and `target` languages as in Step 2, the service usually defaults to the news domain model for that translation path.
 To use a domain-specific model, specify the `model_id` instead of the `source` and `target` languages.
 You can also use a [custom model](https://www.ibm.com/watson/developercloud/doc/language-translator/customizing.html){: new_window} if you created one.

-Domain specific models are not supported if you are using the [NMT preview header](release-notes.html#12-january-2018).
+Domain specific models are not supported in requests that contain the [NMT preview header](release-notes.html#12-january-2018).
 {: tip}

 The following example translates "Hey world, whats up?" with the English-to-Spanish conversational model.
 Replace `{username}` and `{password}` with your information: